- Why did MCCCD change the procedures?

 - What is harassment under the MCCCD Non-Discrimination Policies?

 Harassment can take the form of slurs, graffiti, offensive or derogatory comments, or other verbal or physical conduct.
-Sexual harassment (including unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature) is also unlawful.
+Sexual harassment (including unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature) is also unlawful, and this is initially addressed through the Title IX process.
 Although the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal if it is so pervasive or severe that it creates a hostile work environment.

 - What is retaliation under the MCCCD Non-Discrimination Policies?